delboyy/Sacred-site/docs/VERCEL_DEPLOYMENT.md

 - Vercel Analytics for performance
 - GA4 for user behavior
 - Meta Events Manager for attribution
-- Lemon Squeezy dashboard for sales
+- Lemon Squeezy dashboard for sales (legacy accounts only)

 ## Support